• Resources

 Personal loans

-On the one hand, a loan can provide you with the cash you need to get through this transitory time.
-On the other, your disability application isn’t guaranteed to get approved.
+On the one hand, a loan can provide you with the financial assistance you need to get through this transitory time.
+On the other hand, your disability application isn’t guaranteed to get approved.

 It’s also important to know that even though some lenders offer a “disability loan,” it’s really just a personal loan.
 Personal loans usually come with high interest rates, which means repaying them will only get harder with each passing week and month.

-So while a loan is an option, they aren’t the best option in many cases and you may want to consider them as a last resort.
-Far too many people take out a loan for short-term help only to end up with long-term debt.
+So while a loan is an option, they aren’t the best option in many cases, and you may want to consider it as a last resort.
+Far too many people take out short-term loans only to end up with long-term debt.

 If medical debt, credit card debt, car/student loan payments, overdue mortgage payments, or any other kind of debt has you stressing while you wait for your SSDI application to get approved, you can get proactive.

+• Negotiate your payments.
 Once you get someone on the line, explain that you’re having a difficult time making payments.
-A lot of lenders and medical institutions offer hardship extensions, meaning they may be able to adjust your payments temporarily.
+Many lenders and medical institutions offer hardship extensions, which may allow them to temporarily adjust your payments.

-However, before taking out any loans, always make sure that you understand what the repayment plan is, what the interest rate is, and whether you think you can actually make those payments.
+Before taking out any loans, always make sure you understand the repayment plan, the interest rate, and whether you can actually make those payments.
 A lot of places that offer debt consolidation are actually predatory, so do your homework.

 Where to get help filing a disability appeal